sathwik13198/Integratable_chatbot/DEPLOYMENT.md

 3. **Build Failures**
    - Ensure all dependencies are installed
    - Check Node.js version compatibility
+   - For Vercel: If you see `react-scripts: command not found`, make sure your `vercel.json` file is properly configured with the correct build commands

 4. **Port Issues**
    - Use platform-specific port configuration
    - Let the platform set the PORT environment variable

+5. **Vercel-Specific Issues**
+   - For `react-scripts: command not found` error:
+     - Ensure your `vercel.json` file is in the project root
+     - Verify the build command includes `npm install` before `npm run build`
+     - Check that the `@vercel/static-build` builder is used for the client

 ### Debug Mode
 Add to your `.env`: